Velocidex/velociraptor-docs/content/knowledge_base/tips/proxy.md

----
-title: How do I set a proxy for client communications?
+# How do I set a proxy for client communications?
----

 Many enterprise environments require a proxy to be set before outbound web communications is allowed.
 The Velociraptor client uses HTTP to